 There is no scare zone like a Knott's Scary Farm scare zone.
 With creatures emerging from the fog and shadows, you can feel your heart thumping as you try to make it through.

 Expect to encounter varying creatures in many dreadful ways.
 Some sneak up on you quietly, while others slide out at you or have noisemaking devices to startle you out of your skin.
 If you fear the monsters, it's as if they can smell your fear and they will target you.
-There are four scare zones in Knott's Scary Farm:
+There are five total scare zones for 2021.
+All four scare zones from Knott's Scary Farm 2019 are re-emerging from the grave in 2021, plus a new one arrives.

-- Forsaken Lake — This expanded and sinister scare zone oozes into a larger area of the park this year.
+- Forsaken Lake — This sinister scare zone oozes into the park this year.
 Forsaken Lake unleashes gothic creatures to prey on victims to drag back to their watery graves.
 Somber music adds extra creepiness to this scare zone.
 Think 1800s funeral songs from New Orleans mashed with modern heavy metal.

 - CarnEVIL — The freak show is the main event of this demented circus.
 No clowning around here.

-If you get Early Entry with a Boo-fet dinner, you can see all the monsters from all the scare zones in one place as they are released into the park.
+If you get Early Entry with a Boo-fet dinner, you can see all the monsters as they are released into the park near the Gold Trails Hotel at 7 p.m.
 If you like to ease your way into the terror, this is a good way to gently go forward into that ghoulish night while it is still light outside.
+If you do not have early entry access but want to see the monsters released, get to the park front gates by 5:30 p.m. and make your way to the roped area once you get in the park.

-There are two new mazes in 2019.
-The other seven are continuing mazes, carried over from the previous year (kind of like that recurring nightmare you can't escape), along with a few new horrors and effects.
+Seven mazes carried over from 2019 (kind of like that recurring nightmare you can't escape), along with a few new horrors and effects.

 Origins — The Curse of Calico

-Find out what happens when they combine classic Knott's Scary Farm elements, such as the Ghost Town Streets and The Hanging, into an all-new maze.
+Find out what happens when classic Knott's Scary Farm elements are combined, such as the Ghost Town Streets and The Hanging, into a maze.
 The witch has been hunted and sentenced to be hanged.
 As they put the noose around her neck, she spits out a curse upon the town before she disappears.
-And this is where you step into the story, as the curse unleashes the hidden demons and monsters of the Calico citizens.
-The special effects (from water, to fog, to electrics, to flying effects) will leave you spellbound.
+And this is where we stepped into the story, as the curse unleashes the hidden demons and monsters of the Calico citizens.
+The special effects (from water to fog, to electrics, to flying effects) left us spellbound once again.
+It's a great and popular maze.
+Visit early or late.
+The regular line starts in the Ghost Town cemetery.

-This new maze was a big favorite with our Frog Squad.
-The entertainment outside the maze immerses you into the story and the scares inside the maze are legit.
+This returning 2019 maze is still a big favorite with our frog squad.
+The entertainment with actors outside of the maze immerses you into the story and the scares inside the maze are legit.
+There's even a moment in which the witch defies gravity.

-Step into the creepy wax museum, but beware the back room, where patrons just might become part of the masterpiece.
+Step into the creepy wax museum, but beware of the back room, where patrons just might become part of the masterpiece.
 It's rumored that blood-curdling screams can be heard echoing through the halls as victims are submerged into a scalding cauldron of bubbling wax.
 Nothing can hold a candle to Wax Works.
-The looming façade is huge and the artwork spectacular.
-Just try not to encounter the horribly disfigured artist, Dr. Augustus Scratch, looking for fresh materials to make his next creation.
-This maze was not a favorite.
-The line can be long, so you might want to skip it if you are running out of time.
+The looming façade was huge and the artwork spectacular.
+We encountered the horribly disfigured artist, Dr. Augustus Scratch, looking for fresh materials to make his next creation.
+We liked this maze much better in 2021 than we did in 2019, with new scenes and improved set pieces.
+This maze had a short wait around 11 p.m. and it is also available during early entry.

-This maze has resurfaced from 2018, transporting you to an abandoned port village, where ancient creatures lurk inside underground caves.
+This 2018 and 2019 maze is resurfacing, transporting you to an abandoned port village, where ancient creatures lurk inside underground caves.
 A mining crew has mysteriously disappeared into the eerie tunnels under the town.
 Did the crew meet their demise at the hand of vicious cave-dwellers?
 Are you willing to journey into the dark, wet caverns to follow the crew’s path into The Depths?
 Be warned!
 Nobody who has entered has ever resurfaced.
 Wait for it … this maze incorporates some mesmerizing water effects.
-New for 2019, a freight elevator show scene has been added.
+We still loved this maze during its third year, and it had a very short line around 10:45 p.m.
+It is also open during early entry.

-Enter the second year of this maze for an extra-terrestrial experience, a realm of absolute darkness.
+Enter the third year of this maze for an extraterrestrial experience, a realm of absolute darkness.
 A lone space station faces unimaginable dark entities looking for new hosts to invade.
 Its force increases as it feeds on its victims.
 Can you escape the dark entities before their deadly force eliminates you and all other life forms aboard the station?
 Time is running out!
 This maze has cool lighting and other elements we found fun.
 Too bad it's a one-way trip.
+There was a short line later in the night, and this maze is open during early entry.

 Step into an abandoned carnival ride that has become a refuge for sideshow freaks and shunned performers.
 They hide in the shadows, waiting to terrorize those who dare enter the once pleasant ride.
-There are plenty of scary circus freaks to freak you out in this maze.
-In 2019, you'll take a trip through the added control room.
-Parents know that the scariest part of theme park rides is the exit through the souvenir shop.
-My wallet wants to avoid that journey, but an all-new dreaded gift shop was added to the end of this dark ride.
+There are plenty of scary circus freaks to freak you out in this maze with some new actors joining the drama that plays out.

 Peter Peter Pumpkin Eater,